Indooroopilly State High School Buildings: History

 Additional school buildings have been constructed around the 1950s complex on the lower ground to the west, south and east.
-These included: Block H (administration), a demountable building (west of Block E), and a large assembly hall (west of Block C) by 1977; and Blocks J (manual arts), I (library), K (music, Block L in 2016), and a science building (southeast of Block F) between 1979 and 1986.
+These included: Block H (administration), a demountable building (west of Block E), and a large assembly hall (west of Block C) by 1977; and Blocks J (manual arts), I (library), K (music, Block L as of 2025), and a science building (southeast of Block F) between 1979 and 1986.
 Demountable buildings were also temporarily used by the school in the 1970s and 1980s, including one placed near the east end of Block C. Other buildings were added to the school between 1986 and 2016, in an outer arc.
 Alterations to the 1950s buildings and landscape elements since 2000 include the refurbishment of the toilets in blocks A and B, replacement of the roof sheeting of blocks A, B, C, D, E & G, and the rebuilding of the Block E southeast garden retaining wall with rendered concrete block.

 Improvements to the school grounds included the planting of a "rainforest" area east of Block F in the early 1980s.
 In the 1990s the grounds were progressively developed and improved by the grounds committee, led by deputy principal Lorna Whelan.
 The committee's projects included planting "up to 100 or more trees" around the time of Arbor Day.
 In recognition of her contribution, in 1999 the entire school grounds were named "The Whelen Reserve".

 The school held a belated official opening ceremony on 5 July 1988, with the opening performed by the Hon.
 Brian Littleproud, Minister for Education.
 In 2004 a school history book was published to celebrate the school's 50th Jubilee.

+In 2024, the buildings were incorporated into the school's 70th anniversary celebrations run by then principal Michael Hornby.

 The school remains a scenic part of Indooroopilly, and the 1950s buildings and landscaping remain at the heart of the school.
 It is important to the area as a focus for the community, being the venue for numerous social, sporting, and educational programs and events.

+As of 2025, the school has buildings labelled from A through to Z, however is missing an O block, which is the topic of some speculation within the community.